wangfeng200322-code/org_chart_v2/README.md

 ## Getting Started

 For detailed instructions on setting up the application locally, please refer to our [Local Setup Guide](LOCAL_SETUP.md).

+## CSV Upload Reporting

+When uploading CSV files, the system automatically generates detailed reports:

+1. **Success Report**: Contains the identifiers (first name, last name, email) of all successfully processed employee records
+2. **Failure Report**: Contains the identifiers and specific error reasons for records that failed validation
+3. **Summary Report**: Overall statistics of the upload process

+Reports are stored in the `reports` directory and can be accessed via the `/api/reports` endpoint by administrators.

+### Report Format

+- Success reports are CSV files containing employee identifiers that were successfully processed
+- Failure reports are CSV files containing employee identifiers with additional error columns
+- Summary reports are text files with overall statistics and any general errors

 ## Project Structure